HawkBitPhp/hawkbit-doctrine/README.md

 ## Setup

-Setup with an existing application configuration
+Setup with an existing application configuration (we refer to [tests/assets/config.php](tests/assets/config.php))

 ```php
 <?php